AGMs and EGMs

 Let us know the Results – Once you've held your GM, email email@example.com or firstname.lastname@example.org to let us know the outcome of any elections, who the Returning Officer was, if there were any amendments to the constitution, and/or any general improvements you think could be made to the process.
 For AGMs, as soon as we know who the new committee are we can start guiding them for the next academic year.

 Write up the Minutes - This is really just a list of who was in attendance, what was discussed, who was elected, and what items were agreed by the members at the GM.
+You can find a helpful minutes template here.
 It serves as a useful record for future committees and is a key indicator that your Club/Society is active and running smoothly.
 You should send these along to the Clubs and Societies team when they're ready.

 *There are two methods you can use to count your votes: